Dynamic-SUPERB: Towards A Dynamic, Collaborative, and Comprehensive Instruction-Tuning Benchmark for Speech

-For seen tasks, despite being utilized during the training stage, certain instructions were reserved exclusively for the testing.
+In the seen tasks, certain instructions appeared in both training and testing (\textbf{seen instructions}), whereas others were exclusive to testing (\textbf{unseen instructions}).
 We then analyzed how baseline models performed from the view of seen and unseen instructions.
 Table~\ref{tab:instruction-summary} lists the performance comparison based on seen/unseen instructions.
-The audio dimension (AUD) is excluded as it was not utilized during training.
+AUD is excluded as it was not utilized during training.
 All the baselines followed the same trend.
 In CNT, SPK, and SEM, there was little difference between the seen and unseen instructions.
 For DEG and PRL, the unseen instructions had a greater impact, leading to decreased accuracies.
 In the two dimensions, there was a relatively serious imbalance between the seen and unseen instructions, so the average accuracy was influenced much by a specific task that models did not perform well on.
 In our preliminary study, we endeavored to provide as many instructions as possible for each task.
 However, in real-world scenarios, there can be hundreds or even thousands of ways to formulate instructions specific to a task.
 Achieving such diversity is unlikely with just a small group of researchers or solely with tools like ChatGPT.
 This underscores the importance of community collaboration to diversify and enhance the benchmark.